 After the first year and before preparation for the preliminary examination in the third year, the student must find a faculty advisor with whom s/he plans to work on the Preliminary Exam and dissertation.
-Students must identify their faculty advisor (or coadvisors) and dissertation committee by the end of the Spring semester of their second year.
+Students must identify their faculty advisor (or co-advisors) and dissertation committee by the end of the Spring semester of their second year.
 In special cases, a student may ask two faculty members to serve as co-advisors.
 If the co-advisors are within the English Department, they can serve as first and second reader.
 However, if one of the co-advisors is from a different department, a second reader from the English Department is required in keeping with guidelines for the composition of the dissertation committee.
+Doctoral thesis committees must also have one external member whose primary appointment is in another department within the university.
 Until the student submits the Advising Update Form (see Appendix B) with the names of Preliminary Exam Committee members, the PAC will serve as the student's advisory body.